Alokkumar-8467/The-Complete-JavaScript/002_Hello_World/Readme.md

-## This code is comming from NETWORK FILE when we click on Response section.
+## This code id comming from NETWORK FILE when we click on Response section.

 <!DOCTYPE html>
 <html lang="en">